 I can spend time and emotional energy feeling guilty and beating myself up for my “misbehavior” or I can forgive myself and move on.
 I’m voting for the second option, because life is just too short.

 Having said that, I do want to learn from my mistakes.
-I remembered that I used to have some back-up quick food that we can fix in situations like we had on Monday.
-I also used to keep snacks in the car for hungry children so that I didn’t stop for fast food.
+I remembered that in the past I have had back-up quick food that we can fix in situations like we had on Monday.
+I also kept snacks in the car for hungry children so that I didn’t stop for fast food.
 Time to restart the backup plans.

 Take the Consequences